HabibiHye/beatUP/README.md

 ## Overview

-beatUP is a sleek and user-friendly web application that allows users to search for, play, and enjoy a curated selection of music tracks.
+beatUP is a dynamic web-based music player that allows users to listen to, search, and manage a curated list of songs.
+This project provides a user-friendly interface for interactive music playback, featuring playlist management, volume control, and responsive design for various devices.

 ## Features

 - Search Functionality: Quickly find your favorite tracks with our responsive search feature.
 - Playlist Creation:save your personal playlists for easy access.
 - Responsive Design: Enjoy a consistent experience across all your devices.
+- Dynamic: search feature to filter songs by name or artist.
+- Volume : control with visual feedback.
+- Navigation : controls to browse through songs and playlists.
 ## Tech Stack

 - HTML